| |

 I have no interest in this claim for pension.

-Have heard read the foregoing statements and my answers have
+Have heard read the foregoing statements and my answers have been correctly recorded.

 (signed) John M. Rodan